Kheibar Shekan

-Kheibar Shekan or Kheibarshekan (خیبرشکن) is an Iranian solid-fuel medium-range ballistic missile operated by the Islamic Revolutionary Guard Corps Aerospace Force.
-It is of the third generation of IRGC missiles and was unveiled in 2022 at a ceremony attended by Iranian military commanders on the 43rd anniversary of the Iranian Revolution.
+Kheibar Shekan (خیبرشکن; also transliterated Kheybar Shekan or Kheibarshekan) is an Iranian solid-fuel medium-range ballistic missile operated by the Islamic Revolutionary Guard Corps Aerospace Force.
+It is part of the Fateh-110 missile family and was unveiled in February 2022.
 The missile is propelled by solid fuel and its warhead is maneuverable in terminal phase with the objective of evading air defenses.
-It has the ability to hit targets within a range of 1,450 kilometers (900 miles).
+The range is 1450 km, or about 900 mi.

+Kheibar Sheken missiles have been used throughout the 2026 Iran war.
+American newspaper WSJ described the Kheibar Shekan as "cheap, accurate and lethal," as the "workhorse" of Iran's ballistic missile forces, and as "Iran's best missile."

 Name

-"Kheibar" alludes to a fort near Medina, Khaybar, which was populated by Jews and was in 628 A.D. attacked and conquered by Muslims led by Muhammad.
-"Shekan" means "destroyer" or "breaker".
+"Kheibar" refers to a fort near Medina, Khaybar, which was populated by Arabian Jews and was in 628 CE conquered by Muslims led by the prophet Muhammad.
+"Shekan" means "shatterer" or "destroyer".
+More idiomatically, the name can be translated as "fortress breaker."

 Specifications

-Kheibar Shekan exhibited at Tehran during 2022 Quds Day.

-The Kheibar Shekan missile uses solid fuel and weighs less than similar missiles.
-The Kheibar Shekan is one of the third generation of long-range missiles of the Islamic Revolutionary Guard Corps, which uses solid fuel and can conduct terminal phase maneuvers.
+The Kheibar Shekan missile uses solid fuel and, according to Iran, weighs less than similar missiles; Iran did not disclose the type it was being compared against.
+It is considered part of the Fateh-110 family of missiles.
+It was unveiled in February 2022 at a ceremony attended by Iranian military commanders on the 43rd anniversary of the Iranian Revolution.